-By Jonathon Epstein, Transition Developer, Adult Day Services
+By Jonathon Epstein, Transition Developer, Day Services

 In June of 2019, Jonathon Epstein began collaborating with Heather Baird and Hannah Allen of Atlantic Theater Company & School (ATC) to establish inclusive theater initiatives for actors supported by AHRC New York City.
 After months of planning and fundraising, they were ready to launch a workshop series–then the pandemic hit.
 Fortunately, all parties were fully committed and were able to quickly pivot to virtual programming.

 The Atlantic Access Success Storytellers workshop series launched in October of 2020.
 Hannah led a team of four professional actors/teaching artists (Maylin Castro, Samantha Clark, Lauren Slakter, and Brooke Sweeney) who co-facilitated eight weeks of Zoom workshops that served 13 actors.
 The overall goal of the program was to create a theater ensemble to explore various modes of storytelling: acting, writing, movement, and more!

 Significant pre-planning sessions and follow-ups were implemented throughout the process to ensure the initiative was shaped around the specific interests, strengths, and needs of actors.
 Families and AHRC NYC mentors were brought to the table to establish layers of support for the completion of weekly assignments and additional rehearsals.
 This holistic involvement meant actors had consistent support in developing and expanding their skills.